 Without a doubt, nursing is a profession of service to others.
-It can and should be an expression of Christian faith.
+It can be an expression of the Christian faith.
 A Christian nurse who centers their faith in their role can help others while honoring their beliefs and serving God.

-One way to thrive as a Christian nurse is to seek those who will empower you to answer the needs of your patients and fulfil the spirit of service.
+One way to thrive as a Christian nurse is to seek those who will empower you to answer the needs of your patients and fulfill the spirit of service.

 The History Behind Being a Christian Nurse

 When speaking of the importance of actively caring for others, the Bible says:

 “If one of you says to them, ‘Go in peace; keep warm and well fed,’ but does nothing about their physical needs, what good is it?
 In the same way, faith by itself, if it is not accompanied by action, is dead." —James 2:14-17

 This is a clear call to actively do the work that God has summoned you to do.
 If you feel called to nursing, then you are blessed to work in a field that has a history of compassion.

 In the earliest days of the Christian Church, women and men cared for the sick as a duty that Jesus set for his followers.
 In the mid-to-late-19th century, the term “deaconess” was developed to describe women who performed charitable services to the poor and unwell.